sulfo/xml-sitemap-feed/readme.txt

 = Credits =

-XML Sitemap Feed was originally based on the (discontinued?) plugin Standard XML Sitemap Generator by Patrick Chia.
+XML Sitemap Feed was originally based on the discontinued plugin Standard XML Sitemap Generator by Patrick Chia.
 Many thanks!
 Since then, it has been completely rewritten and extended in many ways.

 == Installation ==